xcore/sw_avb_dc/doc/system_dc.rst

-A Listener unit takes *IEEE 1722* packets from the MAC and converts them into a sample stream to be fed into a media FIFOs.
+A Listener unit takes *IEEE 1722* packets from the MAC and converts them into a sample stream to be fed into a media FIFO.
 Each audio Listener component can listen to several *IEEE 1722* streams.